rycolab/website/content/authors/luca/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+- Members
 - Teaching Assistants
 - Teaching Assistants NLP F22
 - Large Language Models Teaching Assistants
 - Tutorial Leaders
+- Current
 ---

-Luca is a second-year CS MSc. student.
-He received his BSc in CSEng from PoliMi, Italy.
-The focus of his studies are machine learning and NLP (currently, text summarization)
+Luca is a Research Assistant with Ryan at ETH Zurich.
+He completed his Bachelor’s degree in Computer Engineering at the Polytechnic University of Milan and his Master’s degree in Computer Science at ETH Zurich.

+His research interests include decoding and training techniques for language models.
+He has recently finished writing his Master’s Thesis titled ‘Divergence Functions for Natural Language Generation’ under the supervision of Clara.